 -How do I deal with the financial stressors of this process?

-In addition to working with individuals and couples dealing with issues of infertility, I conduct psychological evaluations for egg donors, embryo donors and gestational carriers.
-The evaluation involves completing a history form and questionnaire, and a meeting with all relevant parties.
 As a member of the American Society of Reproductive Medicine, I stay current on research and treatment issues dealing with infertility.
 I am also a member of Resolve, the Texas Psychological Association and the Houston Psychological Association.

 American Society of Reproductive Medicine